TheAnswer96/gearlab-webpage/README.md

 ## Contributing

 We welcome contributions to enhance and improve the Gear Lab website.
-If you'd like to contribute, please contact us at
+If you'd like to contribute, please contact us at:

-lorenzo.palazzetti@unifi.it
+- lorenzo.palazzetti@unifi.it
-francesco.bettisorbelli@unipg.it
+- francesco.bettisorbelli@unipg.it

 ## License